HIPAA Uncovered: What Information Is Shareable?

 While the HIPAA Privacy Rule dictates standards around how health practitioners and their business partners process patient data, it’s important to remember that not all personal data threats stem from external parties.

-Ben Michael, an attorney at Michael & Associates explains:
+Ben Michael, an attorney at Michael & Associates in Dallas, explains:

 “These days, there are increasing legal implications of telehealth.
 The biggest risks are always going to come from the users, including both the patients and the practitioners.”